Quick Exit (or press ESC)

 Dilatation and evacuation with general anaesthetic or conscious sedation

-Nurse with documents
+Nurse with machine

-This method can be used from 14 weeks’ gestation up to 24 weeks’ gestation.
+This method can be used from 14 weeks’ gestation up to 23+6 weeks gestation.
 Up to 18 weeks it may be under general anaesthetic or conscious sedation.
 At 18 weeks or above the procedure is done under general anaesthetic.

+This method uses instruments and suction to remove the pregnancy.
 A healthcare professional will show you into the treatment area.
-You will be asked to lie on a couch with supports for your legs.
-You will meet your surgeon, and if appropriate your anaesthetist, where you can ask any last-minute questions.
+You will meet your surgeon, and if appropriate your anaesthetist, who can answer any remaining questions.
 Any sedation or anaesthesia will be given before the procedure begins.
 A nurse will stay with you to support and monitor you throughout.

 The surgeon will examine you and place a speculum into your vagina.
 The opening of your cervix may be stretched with thin rods called dilators.
 The pregnancy is removed using instruments and gentle suction.